The DeSC Program: Managed Evironment Governance

 The primary function of the Desktop Systems Council is to oversee the three managed environments (DeSC, DeSC-Lite and MacDeSC) both in meeting internal deadlines and priorities, and in complying with University policy requirements.
 The Council provides a stabilizing influence so the various computing environments’ organizational concepts, directions and projects are established and maintained with a visionary view.
 The Council provides insight on long-term strategies in support of university mandates and OIT initiatives.
 Members of the Council ensure that the university’s business and academic objectives are adequately addressed and information technology remains under control.

-- Monitoring and reviewing activities and issues that impact managed environments;
+- Reviewing University and OIT Roadmap initiatives that impact managed environments;

 - Controlling objectives as emergent issues force changes to be considered;